omarMahmood05/Vulnhub---VulnOs2---Markup/README.md

 Wait for VM VirtualBox to import the appliance.

-Now that the your machine is successfully installed, let's ensure it shares the same network as our Kali Machine.
+Now that your machine is successfully installed, let's ensure it shares the same network as our Kali Machine.

 To achieve this, right-click on your machine, navigate to settings, access the network tab, and select the advanced option.
 Opt for paravirtualized network.